Louisville Bankruptcy Attorney

 The Trustee has a reason to be a part of the entire process.
 It affects his profits.
 If you ask for his help, he will often give it.

 Your Chapter 13 plan and schedules need an amendment when you sell or buy a home.
-Your expenses and assets have changed, and the amount that must be exempted will often change.
+Or if your expenses and assets have changed, and the amount that must be exempted will often change.
 Your house payment or plan payment may go down or up due to the acquisition.

 Creditors may not object, but if you don’t disclose, you may lose the ability to exempt and keep the property.
 Be sure to follow the bankruptcy code and meet with your bankruptcy attorney to do the disclosure and account for the proceeds.